Should Broad Match Keywords in Google Ads be Used?

 Pre-owned cars Denver

-Try one broad match keyword at a time and keep the bids low so they’re approximately in an average position of 3.
+Try one broad match keyword at a time and keep the bids low.

 You may have a pleasant surprise how one or two of the keywords may return immediate results with a great cost of conversion.